chiao45/mgmetis/README.rst

 `mgmetis` is a mesh and graph Partitioning suite wrapped on top of `METIS and ParMETIS <http://glaros.dtc.umn.edu/gkhome/views/metis>`_.
-It targets at intermidate level of package developers who work in, e.g., finite element libraries.
+It targets at intermediate level of package developers who work in, e.g., finite element libraries.

 `mgmetis` provides all functionalities from original METIS/ParMETIS via 1) a